nnym/reflect/README.md

 - `Constructors`: a collection of utilities for finding and invoking constructors
 - `EnumConstructor`: a class that constructs enum constants and adds them to the `values` array and a few other places;
   it can be used through static methods or directly as an object (more performant)
 - `Fields`: a set of utilities for enumerating class fields directly: without slow `Field` copying, security checks or filters
-- `Invoker`: a static proxy for `IMPL_LOOKUP`, which should be able to access everything;
+- `Invoker`: a static proxy for `IMPL_LOOKUP`; which should be able to access everything;
   its methods do not declare thrown exceptions
 - `JavaLangAccess`: a partial proxy for `JavaLangAccess`
 - `Methods`: a collection of utilities for listing class methods and dealing with them
 - `Pointer`: a field reference that is similar to `Field` and does not force exceptions to be handled;
   intended for use with frequently accessed fields
-- `Reflect`: a container for useful state and a set of methods that disable security manager and illegal access logger
+- `Reflect`: a container for useful state and a method that disables the security manager
-- `StackFrames` (Java 16+): a set of utility methods that assist in getting stack frames and callers with support for `StackWalker` and the traditional `StackTraceElement[]`.
+- `StackFrames`: a set of utility methods that assist in getting stack frames and callers with support for `StackWalker` and the traditional `StackTraceElement[]`
-- `Types`: a collection of methods for dealing with `Class`es (mainly conversion between primitive and wrapper types)
+- `Types`: a collection of methods for dealing with `Class`es; mainly conversion between primitive and wrapper types and array types

 In addition to tests, the `test` subproject contains various experiments that I perform to test the limits of reflection and decide if something should be added to reflect.